OpenMPT: OpenMPT

-Lapicque's MPT code was taken up by a group of tracker musicians/programmers and is now known as OpenMPT.
-Also based on the ModPlug code is OpenMPT's "sister project" Schism Tracker which contributed several backports of bugfixes to OpenMPT.
+Lapicque's ModPlug Tracker code was taken up by various tracker musicians/programmers, and is now known as OpenMPT.
+One of the primary developers of OpenMPT, Johannes Schultz—commonly known by the moniker Saga Musix, refused to add developer names in the software due to its development being a mass collaboration, stating that "[t]here are too many people who have contributed in the past, and who will contribute in the future, and it would be unfair to those to only add pictures of a few people".

 OpenMPT is distributed as free software and is, as of August 2022, under active development.
 Until May 2009 (v1.17.02.53) OpenMPT was licensed under the Copyleft GPL-2.0-or-later and then relicensed under the terms of the permissive BSD-3-Clause.
 Since OpenMPT 1.23 (March 2014), OpenMPT is also available as a 64-bit application.
 This allows musicians to use 64-bit VST plugins and make use of the entire physical memory on 64-bit systems.
 For this purpose, OpenMPT provides its own plugin bridge, which can be used to run plugins with a different bitness than the host in a separate process, or to run plugin in a sandbox and prevent them from crashing the host application.

+Also based on the ModPlug code is OpenMPT's "sister project" Schism Tracker (a clone of Impulse Tracker) which contributed several backports of bugfixes to OpenMPT.

 Features

 OpenMPT's main distinguishing feature is its native Windows user interface.
-Most trackers, even newer ones such as Renoise, have interfaces modelled after the older DOS trackers such as FastTracker II.
+Most trackers, even newer ones such as Renoise, have interfaces modelled after older trackers such as FastTracker II.
 It supports samples, VST plugins and OPL3 instruments as sound sources.

 OpenMPT makes use of features common to Microsoft Windows programs, such as context menus for effect selection, "tree" views (for files, samples, and patterns), drag and drop functionality throughout, and the native look and feel of the Windows platform.

 It supports both loading and saving of IT (Impulse Tracker), XM (FastTracker Extended Module), MOD (Protracker and similar), S3M (Scream Tracker 3) and MPTM (its own file format) files, imports many more module and sample file formats, and has some support for DLS banks and SoundFonts.

 OpenMPT was also one of the first trackers to support opening and editing of multiple tracker modules in parallel.
-OpenMPT supports up to 127 tracks/channels, VST Plugins, VST instruments and has ASIO support.
+OpenMPT supports up to 128 tracks/channels, VST Plugins, VST instruments and has ASIO support.

 MPTM file format

-Due to limitations of the various mod file formats it is able to save, a new module format called MPTM was created in 2007.
+Due to limitations of the various module formats it is able to save, a new module format called MPTM was created in 2007.

 OpenMPT introduced some non-standard additions to the older file formats.
-For example, one can use stereo samples or add VST plugins to XM and IT modules, which were not supported in the original trackers.
+For example, one can use stereo samples to XM modules and add VST plugins to XM and IT modules, which were not supported in the original trackers.
 Many of these features have gradually been removed from IT and XM files and made available only in MPTM files.